nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     * Patients are considered duplicate when they have the same `NAME` and `ADDRESS`.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Birthdate must be given in DD-MM-YYYY HHmm format!
+Birthdate must be given in DD-MM-YYYY format!
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**